Tamara Manasijevic#13328

 Tamara Manasijevic

-Tamara Manasijevic acts as arbitrator and counsel in domestic and international arbitral proceedings.
+Tamara Manasijevic acts as arbitrator and counsel in international commercial arbitration, with a particular focus on construction, engineering, and energy disputes.

 Contributed to